premthomas/keras-image-classification/README.md

 There are two kinds of Classifiers that exist.
 The Binary classifier (like Dog vs. Cat) and the Multi-class classifier.
 To understand if our algorithm works correctly, we will have to use 3 or more classes.
 We start with three for our understanding, and check to see how we can subsequently increase the number of classes.
 The rules of Flickr27 state that each picture will contain only one of the 27 logos which have been categorised.
 Hence our code will evaluate the whole image at once and will categorise it as one of the three chosen classes.
 We currently do not intend on training a background class which acts as a fail-safe (should the logo detected not be in one of the three classes we have trained it for).
 Thinking about it in the most basic way, 3 classes would mean that if the model was to take a random guess, the prediction would be right 33.3% of the time.
 Any increase from here suggests that the model is learning and as the number continually gets higher, it would be difficult to improve on it.

-In terms of data, our understanding is that the more we have, the more accurate our prediction will be.
-In keeping with our objectives, we will be using the Flickr27 dataset.
+Getting the GPU to work was one of our bigger hurdles.
+Initially, we trained our models using only the system CPU.
+With the initial set of 3 brand classes and the dataset with augmented images (See: "How small is too small?" section), each training of just 20 epochs, took us over 12 hours to run for a single experiment.
+After pouring through a large number of blog posts, we finally got our GPU's working and it gave us an approximate improvement of 10X with respect to  the training time for each experiment.
+However, the key constraint we encountered with the GPU was the memory which limited the number of classes we could train on.

 Regarding the algorithm that we intend on using, we will be testing CNNs (Convolutional Neural Networks).
 Our intention is to test smaller custom architectures and then move to larger ones with the understanding being that smaller networks would take lesser time to train.

-Getting the GPU to work was one of our bigger hurdles.
-Based on the augmentation and the number of classes, we ran training scenarios for 20 epochs which took us over 12 hours.
-Only after going through a large number of blog posts, did we finally get our GPU's working and it did give us a minimum of 10 times the improvement.
-However, one disadvantage is that the memory limitation in the GPU did not allow us to use more classes.
+While our code uses a modified version of the InceptionNet v3 Architecture, we experimented with others as well and settled for the one with the best performance.

+In terms of data, the common understanding is that the more we have, the more accurate our prediction will be.
+In keeping with our objectives, we will be limiting ourselves to using the images provided in Flickr27 dataset exclusively and trying to get the best possible performance out of the model.

 ### How small is too small?
 25 to 30 images is just too small to train any model.
 The loss function immediately takes a nose dive and the training platueas.
 Sources state that we will need at least 1000 images per class to allow for a valid impact on our training and tests.
 Augmentation is the answer to this.
 We augment each image with a set of rules, thereby creating similar images with some noise or changes to it.
 As far as possible, we will have to imitate real-world scenarios and therefore understand that certain augmentations are just out of scope.